sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 # 2.1-Why Statistics Are Important [to TPC]

+## Start Your GH Workflow

+Remember, before you start anything else, always follow this GH methodological workflow:

+1. Create meaningful **branch** that uses the agreed upon naming scheme: `CHP/x--name_of_chp`.
+2. Practice the iterative process to **commit** and **push** regularly with meaningful **commit messages**.

+## Overview

 The *Statistics for Social Justice* book (S4SJ) is written directly to and for social workers—not TPC.
-However, throughout this course, I am asking you to translate concerns, issues, situations, and methods that you recognize as potentially overlapping and similar with TPC professionals or even be inspired to invent different and new issues and methods for TPC.
+However, throughout this course, I am asking us to translate concerns, issues, situations, and methods that we recognize as potentially overlapping and similar with TPC professionals or even be inspired to invent different and new issues and methods for TPC.

 The first three readings set us down this inventive path for the future of TPC professionals to take up more data-driven, structural approaches to our work, ***or what could be our work***!
 Here's a basic rationale and use for each of the readings in the context of this course: